patricoferris/jsoo-todo-mvc/README.md

 ## Overview

 This repository contains a few experiments in building [todo-mvc][] apps written in OCaml using [js_of_ocaml][].
 As with all experiments there needs to be a "why"?
 There are quite a few projects I hope to build in the near future with a lot of data and UI components and of course, I want to build them in OCaml.
 Before choosing a library for doing that I wanted to experiment with them in a simple application.
 I'm not particularly interested in performance or size of output at this stage but more in the pleasure of working with them.
-So that leave the final caveat -- if I have used the libraries in a non-idiomatic fashion... let me know.
+If I have used the libraries in a non-idiomatic fashion... let me know/please open an issue or PR.

 The different libraries used are: [bonsai][], [brr-lwd][] and [jsoo-react][].
 Note, there is already a [plain jsoo]() implementation and a [brr + note]() implementation.
 I have [dabbled with functional reactive programming]() and, for now, it just isn't for me.